ravenac95/sudolikeaboss/README.rst

 *******************

-*I may eventually add some docs on how to install without homebrew, but really you should just use homebrew.
-Also, if you're on linux, this won't work.*
+*I may eventually add some docs on how to install without homebrew, but really you should just use homebrew.*

 Configure `iterm2`_ to use ``sudolikeaboss``